bit-broker/website/content/en/docs/concepts/entity-types.md

 Health | `patient`, `prescription`, `doctor`, `treatment`, `condition`, etc Manufacturing | `robot`, `tool`, `belt`, `factory`, `shift`, `quota`, `order`, etc

-You should choose your entity types with care, since they are difficult to modify once system is operational.
+You should choose your entity types with care, since they are difficult to modify once a system is operational.

 {{% alert color="info" %}}
 Entity types should be real-world concepts which an [average user](/docs/concepts/users/#consumers) would instinctively understand.
 They can represent physical, logical or virtual concepts within your domain.
 Typically, an entity type will be a _noun_ within the domain space.